budprat/adk-made-simple/README.md

 - **Reddit Scout**: Simulates fetching recent discussion titles from game development subreddits.
 - **Speaker Agent**: Converts text to speech using the ElevenLabs TTS API via an MCP toolset.
 Can be run via `adk api_server` or as a standalone A2A service.
+- **Sentiment Analyzer**: Analyzes the emotional tone of text content, providing sentiment classification with confidence scores, key emotional markers, and detailed analysis.
+Available as both an ADK agent and a standalone A2A service.
+- **Summarizer**: Creates concise newscaster-style summaries of content.
+- **Coordinator**: Orchestrates the other agents, allowing them to work together on complex tasks.

 ## General Setup